 Multicast is communication from one source to more than one more receiver.
-It is distinct from Broadcast, which also transmits from one source to multiple destinations, because the client device receives only the stream it requests.
+It is distinct from Broadcast media technology, which also transmits from one source to multiple destinations, because the client device receives only the stream it requests.

 Unicast is a one to one communication from one source to one destination (one sender to one receiver).

 Multicast transmission is a one-to-many broadcast methodology between multiple decoders and the source.
 Multicast uses IP delivery method – User Datagram Protocol (UDP) as the protocol.The multicast transport relies on multicast-enabled routers to forward the packets to a client subnet where multiple client devices are listening.

 The multicast server sends a single stream, allowing multiple clients to listen in.
 There is no direct relationship between the decoders and the source.
 The decoders subscribe to a multicast group and the network ensures delivery of the stream.
 Therefore, there is no additional overhead on the multicast server if an additional client joins.
 The same load is experienced on the source whether only one client or 1,000 clients are connecting.